 Photographers are well represented in the archives, with past shows focusing on well-known names including Kevin Mullins, Ondřej Vachek, David DuChemin, Kristopher Matheson and Simon Baxter.

 Most episodes last around an hour, and Saddoris does an excellent job of breaking down people's creative process; in a way that both inspires you and leaves you feeling like you've actually learned something.

 Presented by Tyler Stalman, The Stalman Podcast looks at photography, cinematography and technology, and the intersections between them.

 The discussions can get pretty nerdy, but even when the talk gets super-technical, Stalman's innate charm and sense of positivity carries you through and keeps the tone light and entertaining.

 Launched in 2009, Film Photography Podcast has become the focus for a worldwide community of film enthusiasts, complemented by its YouTube Channel, newsletter, Walking Workshops and School Camera Donation Program.
-In short, a must-listen for any enthusiast for analogue film.
+In short, a must-listen for any enthusiast for analog film.

 10. Shoot Edit Chat

-Hosted by two British photographers Vicki Knights and Eddie Judd, Shoot Edit Chat is squarely aimed at "people photographers and creative entrepreneurs".
+Hosted by two British portrait photographers Vicki Knights and Eddie Judd, Shoot Edit Chat is squarely aimed at "people photographers and creative entrepreneurs".

 With most episodes around 60-90 minutes long, the bright and breezy hosts really get under the skin of the issues discussed.
 It's not often that most of us sit down with another photographer and really grill them on how they run their business, so this is essential listening for any entrepreneur in the industry.